pafable/k8s-platform/hive-tyrant/README.md

 PM_TOKEN_VALUE = <TOKEN_VALUE>
 ```

-You can also set environment variables instead of using a `config.ini`, however if a `config.ini` it will take precedence over environment variables.
+You can also set environment variables instead of using a `config.ini`, however if a `config.ini` exists it will take precedence over environment variables.